Southwest cancels thousands more U.S. flights as weather stays bitter

 "The other airlines likely had manageable cancellations and delays, and actually appear to have recovered (in time to get everyone home)."

-Southwest said on Monday it had decided to continue operating a reduced schedule by flying roughly one third of its schedule "for the next several days."
+Southwest said on Monday it had decided to continue operating a reduced schedule by flying roughly one third of its planned flights "for the next several days."
+It declined further comment on Tuesday.

-Its troubles have invited scrutiny from the U.S. Transportation Department, which late on Monday said it would examine the large number of canceled and delayed flights in recent days to determine if they were in the airline's control, branding them "unacceptable."
+Its troubles have invited scrutiny from the U.S. Transportation Department, which has said it would examine the widespread disruptions to determine if they were in the airline's control, branding them "unacceptable."

 In total, U.S. airlines have canceled more than 5,000 flights for Tuesday and Wednesday, as of Tuesday morning.

-(Reporting by Kannaki Deka and Abhijith Ganapavaram in Bengaluru; Editing by Devika Syamnath)
+(Reporting by Kannaki Deka and Abhijith Ganapavaram and additional reporting by Aishwarya Nair in Bengaluru; Editing by Devika Syamnath)

 ((Kannaki.Deka@thomsonreuters.com;))